ameliaholcomb/gedi_tiler/README.md

 ```
 Then you're ready check out the examples and tutorial in `tiling_demo.ipynb`!

-Please do not modify the demo database
-(`s3://maap-ops-workspace/shared/ameliah/gedi-test/brazil_tiled/`).
-For example, do not
-- manually modify the files in this location, including writing new files to these folders
-- use SQL "INSERT" or "UPDATE" statements with DuckDB

 ## Creating a tiled database
 To create a new tiled database using DPS, run
 ```bash